 A Network Operator must apply the applicable average heating value and pressure correction factor to the substituted consumed energy to derive the substituted flow for the period and the relevant substitute meter reading.

 Type 3 Substitution Methodology

-Where neither a Type 1 nor Type 2 Substite is appropriate, a Retailer and a Network Operator may agree a substituted consumed energy for a delivery point for a reading period.
+Where neither a Type 1 nor Type 2 substitution methodology is appropriate, a Retailer and a Network Operator may agree a substituted consumed energy for a delivery point for a reading period.